Lo-Z/RS232-U/README.md

 	- if the Probe failed, the device will state no RX response.

-3.5 Device Settings -
+3.4.0 Device Settings -

-3.6 Currently the only setting availble is Screen Brightness.
+3.4.1 Currently the only setting availble is Screen Brightness.

 	- You must select the brightness level desired.
 Brightness will not change on scroll.
 	- the RS232-U will remember the brightness set even after power off.

+	- additional system setting request submisisons are welcomed

 -------------------------------------------------------------------------------------------